GoogleCloudPlatform/click-to-deploy-solutions/three-tier-app-gce/README.md

 * [Load Balancer: ](https://cloud.google.com/load-balancing?hl=en) : High performance, scalable load balancing on Google Cloud.
 * [VPC](https://cloud.google.com/vpc) : Global virtual network that spans all regions.
 Single VPC for an entire organization, isolated within projects.
 Increase IP space with no downtime.

+## Costs

+Pricing Estimates - We have created a sample estimate based on some usage we see from new startups looking to scale.
+This estimate would give you an idea of how much this deployment would essentially cost per month at this scale and you extend it to the scale you further prefer.
+Here's the [link](https://cloud.google.com/products/calculator/#id=bfa6c5e2-8801-4a2a-8075-2d6588d06f13).

 ## Deploy

+:clock1: Estimated deployment time: 8 min

 1. Click on Open in Google Cloud Shell button below.
 <a href="https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/GoogleCloudPlatform/click-to-deploy-solutions&cloudshell_workspace=three-tier-app-gce" target="_new">